-When we first started knitting our own projects, we discovered that people are blocking their knits, but were never really sure what it does or how to do it.
+When we first started knitting our own projects, we discovered that people are blocking their knits, but were never really sure what it does or how to block knitting projects.
 We are writing this blogpost to share how we block our knitting projects and how you can do it yourself!
 We hope that this helps some of you and clears some of the confusion around blocking! <3

 As you near the end of your knitting project, there’s one last crucial step that can take your creation from great to perfect: blocking.
 This often overlooked process is the key to ensuring that your hard work shines and your finished piece looks as stunning as you envisioned it.
 There are a few different blocking techniques, but we prefer to wet block our knitting projects.
 In this blogpost we will tell you all about wet blocking and why it’s a non-negotiable step in your knitting journey.